The mistake that could leave you with a £271 fine plus a ban from driving

 One set of recent statistics shows that of the estimated five million car owners who’ve lent out their motor in the last year, some 650,000 did not check about insurance first.

-Even with fully comprehensive policies allowing you to drive others’ cars for a limited time, under 25s may well not be included while some people are often excluded based on their job – for example, if they are in the motor trade and so need motor trade insurance.
+Even with fully comprehensive policies allowing you to drive others’ cars for a limited time, under 25s may well not be included while some people are often excluded based on their job – for example, if they are in the motor trade and so need car trade insurance.

 Even if you are covered by a policy behind the wheel of someone else’s car, that’s likely to be third party cover only.
 Do very thorough policy checks before allowing someone behind the wheel of your car – and remember you can add a friend who has a clean licence on your policy as a temporary named motorist for a nominal charge and enjoy comprehensive cover.
 The alternative is potentially so much worse.